 Stoke Woods is a working woodland producing sustainable timber.
-We are working here from August until the end of October 2020.
+We will be working here this autumn.
+We don't know exactly when conditions will allow us to start work, but we will update this information as soon as we can confirm dates.
 This page provides more information about the work we're doing.

 What is happening?